 The types of photo-selling websites can be divided into microstock (high volumes of photos, low prices paid per photo) and macrostock (vice versa).
 There have been suggestions that microstock sites devalue photography, but on the other hand, selling a photo for just a few pounds can give a beginner a confidence boost.

-With Fotolia, the minimum commission you can earn is 33% or up to 50% with a good ranking.
+With a Fotolia subscription, the minimum commission you can earn is 33%.
 It pays 5p for an extra small photo, £1 for a small photo and £2 for a medium photo.
 However, the more you contribute and the more photos you sell, the higher you climb in rank and therefore the more money you can make on commission.

-Similarly, the commission you make from 123RF is based on the package that buyers have, which means you could earn a different price for the same photo.
+123RF also operate in a similar way as your commission is based on the package that buyers have – varying from 30% to 60%.
 The minimum amount you can earn is 35p for a blog resolution photo, and up to £1.34 for an ultra-high resolution photo.